Learn More and ApplyFilm & Television Directing (MFA)

 Note: Students who are required to take this course must take the course during the Fall quarter of their first year and consult their advisor about their course sequence for their first year in the program.

-Introductory courses may be waived for any of the following conditions:
+Introductory courses may be waived for any of the following conditions based on faculty review:

-• The student has the appropriate course work to satisfy an Introductory Course.
+• The student has the appropriate course work to satisfy an Introductory Course based on an official transcript review by faculty and successful grades typically B or better.

-• The student has appropriate and verified professional experience to satisfy an Introductory Course.
+• The student has appropriate and verified professional experience to satisfy an Introductory Course which is demonstrated through successful completion of a Graduate Assessment Exam (GAE).

 Required Courses